 Need help now?

 If you’re uncomfortable talking about depression, anxiety or thoughts of suicide with family or friends, call 1-800-273-TALK to speak in confidence with someone who can understand and help you deal with your feelings.
-Or you can use the crisis text line by texting PA to 741741.
+Or you can use the crisis call or text line 988.

 You can also set up an appointment with a professional counselor.
 The local organizations we recommend are: